 Any great engineer always creates a blueprint.
 A blueprint is a sketch of the idea that they hope to bring to life.

-, 1 For your blueprint design, please include a neat sketch, color and label what you plan on building with.
-In 2-5 complete sentences, explain your prototype idea and how it functions.
+For your blueprint design, please include a neat sketch, colour and label what you plan on building with.

 In 2-5 complete sentences, explain your prototype idea and how it functions.

 WORKSHEET 04: REFLECTION